 Some Technical Details Regarding Trusts

-A Life Interest Trust (also known as an ‘Interest in Possession Trust’ ) is an arrangement whereby the value of an asset (often the family home) is protected for passing onto future generations, whilst the surviving spouse’s right to occupy the family home is also protected, but without ever becoming the legal owner.
+A Life Interest Trust (also known as an ‘Interest in Possession Trust’ ) is an arrangement whereby the value of an asset (often a share in the family home) is protected for passing onto future generations, whilst the surviving spouse’s right to occupy the family home is also protected, but without him/her ever becoming the legal owner.

-A Life interest Trust, when set up in a Will, is known as an immediate post death interest (IPDI) and treated by HMRC as forming part of the estate of the surviving partner on their death; the ‘Spousal Exemption’ applies and no Inheritance Tax is therefore payable when the Trust is created on the first death, and neither is this type of Trust subject to periodic or exit charges.
+A Life interest Trust, when set up correctly in a Will as an immediate post death interest (IPDI) is treated by the HMRC as forming part of the estate of the surviving partner on their death; the ‘Spousal Exemption’ applies and no Inheritance Tax is therefore payable when the Trust is created on the first death, and neither is this type of Trust subject to periodic or exit tax charges.